PrajwalNa/prajwalna.github.io/index.md

 - Worked with Pytorch and OpenFace for a deep learning model for deception detection.
 - Conducted comprehensive research on the software and related projects to deepen my understanding of the underlying technology and to identify innovative ideas for enhancing the software.

-* Worked in a team of 6 Researcher on the a Research Project titled “Objective Method for Diagnosis of Chronic Pain” in collaboration with Karmy Clinic.
-* Conducted research on identifying pain through facial expressions using machine learning.
-* Collaborated with a diverse team of researchers, fostering a collaborative environment to drive the project forward.
-* Leveraged C++ and Python to enhance the functionality and performance of the software.
-* Conducted comprehensive research on the software and related projects to deepen my understanding of the underlying technology and to identify innovative ideas for enhancing the software.

 ## Certifications

 ---